-Chilling Effects reposts infringing links removed from Google.
+Chilling Effects (now Lumen) reposts infringing links removed from Google.
 Why no consequences?

-Earlier this week I sent Chilling Effects a DMCA takedown notice*, requesting that the site remove links that lead directly to a pirated stream of our film, And Then Came Lola.
+Earlier this week I sent Chilling Effects (changed name to Lumen in November of 2015) a DMCA takedown notice*, requesting that the site remove links that lead directly to a pirated stream of our film, And Then Came Lola.
 How did the pirate link make its way to Chilling Effects?
 Well, it’s not a new tale.
 In fact, I’ve repeatedly written about the fact that pirate links reported (and removed) by Google search are routinely reposted on Chilling Effects.
 Google even goes so far as to provide a direct link to the notice (and the infringing links) so as not to inconvenience its users.

 In the short video clip below I document just how quickly–and easily–it was to navigate from Google to Chilling Effects to the illegal, embedded stream of our film.
 It took me a mere 10 seconds to complete the journey from Google-to Chilling Effects-to the illegal stream of our film.

 I sent the original DMCA notice to Google on April 23, 2015 and two weeks later, the pirate links were reborn via a posted copy of DMCA notice sent to Google, courtesy of Chilling Effects.
 How Chilling Effects can get away with this behavior is beyond me, but I imagine the legal staff at the Berkman Center at Harvard, my alma mater, are careful to operate within the confines—if not the intent–of the DMCA’s “safe harbor” provision.